rochellev/ToDoApp/README.md

 * deleting a todo does not delete in local storage
 * storage does only updates after hit enter -- want to update as type (i think)
 * the tab label still using default -- change
+* refactor to use the useEffect() hook
+* re-orders tasks when refresh page

 ## About Me, Rochelle Crain
 [LinkedIn](https://www.linkedin.com/in/rochelle-roberts)